fnetai/service/fnet/how-to.md

 1. Always provide descriptive service names and descriptions
 2. Set appropriate user permissions for security
-3. Configure working directories when needed
+3. Configure working directories when needed using the `wdir` parameter
 4. Handle environment variables appropriately
+5. Consider whether services should start automatically using the `autoStart` parameter
+6. Configure appropriate restart behavior using the `restartOnFailure` parameter
+7. Choose between system-wide and user-level services using the `system` parameter
-5. Implement proper error handling in your code
+8. Implement proper error handling in your code
-6. Monitor service health regularly
+9. Monitor service health regularly
+10. Inspect service configurations when troubleshooting
-7. Clean up services properly using unregister when no longer needed
+11. Clean up services properly using unregister when no longer needed

 ## Acknowledgement